-No employee shall be disciplined for refusal to work on a job which does not meet the standards established pursuant to the Workers' Compensation Act as interpreted by:

-- (a) a member of the Health and Safety Committee; or - (b) a person designated by the Joint Standing Committee; or - (c) a Safety Officer.

-No employee shall be disciplined for refusing to work when confronted by a person who, in the employee's estimation, poses an immediate hazard to the employee's physical safety.
+- (a) No employee shall be disciplined for refusal to work on a job which does not meet the standards established pursuant to the Workers Compensation Act as interpreted by: - (1) a member of the Health and Safety Committee; or - (2) a person designated by the Joint Standing Committee; or - (3) a safety officer. - (b) No employee shall be disciplined for refusing to work when confronted by a person who, in the employee's estimation, poses an immediate hazard to the employee's physical safety.